cncf/tag-security/supply-chain-security/supply-chain-security-paper/secure-supply-chain-assessment.md

 - Do you produce verifiable, reproducible builds?

-### Protecting artefacts and deployments
+### Protecting artifacts and deployments

-- Is every artefact you produce (including metadata and intermediate artefacts) signed?
+- Is every artifact you produce (including metadata and intermediate artifacts) signed?

 - Do you distribute metadata in a way that can be verified by downstream consumers of your products?

-- Can your downstream consumers verify/validate any artefact they ingest from you before they use/deploy it?
+- Can your downstream consumers verify/validate any artifact they ingest from you before they use/deploy it?